 Amber A’Lee Frost recently wrote that the Left must return to its roots of workplace organizing.
 But organizing a workplace is not enough.
 The Left must begin the process of organizing whole communities, not in an Alinsky-ite manner, but in a way that directly confronts capital and the ruling class.

 The working class is not simply those who are employed, but all who must sell their labor to survive.
 This includes the homeless, the disabled, the elderly, and anyone else who must work to survive but for one reason or another cannot.

-Soup kitchens, clothing drives, reading groups, free classes, tenants unions, solidarity networks against the ICE and other law enforcement agencies, and health clinics can all be built and should be built by socialist parties.
+Soup kitchens, clothing drives, reading groups, free classes, tenants unions, solidarity networks against ICE and other law enforcement agencies, and health clinics can all be built and should be built by socialist parties.
 These organizations offer socialists a real connection and a tangible base within the class while simultaneously building the power of working class communities.
-Instead of parties claiming to represent working class interests and fighting on their behalf, these institutions will cultivate a Left that is of the working class.
+Instead of parties claiming to represent working class interests and fighting on their behalf, these institutions, in addition to workplace organizing, will cultivate a Left that is of the working class.
 It will turn parties into vehicles for working class self emancipation.

 The primary task of the Left today is to rebuild its connection to the working class.
 If socialists ignore the long and challenging task of base building than we give up any hope of winning power, and if power is not our aim than we are truly irrelevant.

 Deutscher describes the 1921 Bolshevik, “Acting without the normal working class in the background, the Bolshevik from long habit still invoked the will of that class in order to justify whatever he did.
 But he invoked it only as a theoretical surmise and an ideal standard of behavior, in short, something of a myth.”